fkhan613/GymNation/README.md

 - User can upload a profile picture
 - User can search for other users
 - User can search for posts
-- User can create,read,update and delete workouts
+- User can create,read,update and delete workouts routines
 - User can view other users' workouts
-- User can view their own workouts
+- User can log workouts and view their workout history
-- User can view their own posts
+- User can learn about different exercises and add them to their workout routines, provided by the ExerciseDB API

 ## Technologies Used